revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/HTML.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-There are multiple ways to set language in HTML
+There are multiple ways to set language in HTML:
   - By setting content-language in headers for language of the page.
   - By setting accept-language in headers for list of language that a page accepts.
   - Setting lang attribute in html tag.